LTUC/prep-course-std/Day05/Task/README.md

 ## Submission Instructions:
 - When your work is complete and ready for submission, push to the `todo-js` branch.
 - Create a pull request.
+- Deploy to the Github pages.
-- Submit the link.
+- Submit the pull request and deployed version (Live URL) links.
-- merge `todo-js` with the main branch.
+- Merge `todo-js` with the main branch.
 - What observations or questions do you have about what you’ve learned so far?
 - How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?